epfl-matmat/matmat.org/funding.md

 # Funding and collaborations

 ## Individual funding
-- **Practical discretisation error estimates for data-driven materials modelling** (Swiss National Science Foundation, from 2025)
+- **Practical discretisation error estimates for data-driven materials modelling** (Swiss National Science Foundation, from Oct 2025)

 <!-- TODO Add info about my funding that I got -->
 <!-- TODO add logos for each of these funding opportunities -->